ehhhhjw/ACoder/ACoder Report.md

 ## Abstract

-We present ACoder, an agentic system that extends [Cline](https://github.com/cline/cline)'s work and powered by four leading foundation models—Anthropic’s Claude 4.0 Sonnet, Claude 4.1 Opus, OpenAI’s GPT-5, and Google’s Gemini 2.5 Pro 0617.
+We present ACoder, an agentic system that extends [Cline](https://github.com/cline/cline)'s work and powered by four leading foundation models - Anthropic’s Claude 4.0 Sonnet, Claude 4.1 Opus, OpenAI’s GPT-5, and Google’s Gemini 2.5 Pro 0617.
 It employs a streamlined subagent architecture, following the philosophy we call _Subagent-as-a-Tool_.

 As of now, ACoder has achieved a **76.4%** resolved task rate on SWE-bench Verified, poised to take the top spot on the leaderboard, showcasing the strength of its architecture and methodology.